traderjoe-xyz/joe-tokenlists/README.md

 # Avalanche Tokenlists
-Tokenlists for the Pangolin Exchange and other DEXes.
+Tokenlists for the Trader Joe and other DEXes.

 ## Contributions
 ### Adding Your Token to an Existing List